-The Board of the Trustee has a commitment to maintain long-term unitholder value and recognises the benefits of good corporate governance in achieving this aim.
-The Board is committed to best practice in corporate governance where these practices are appropriate and add value for unitholders in the Fund.
+The Trustee Board has a commitment to maintain long term unit-holder value and recognises the benefits of good corporate governance in achieving this aim.
+The Board is committed to best practice in corporate governance where these practices are appropriate and add value for unit holders in the Fund.
 The Trustee Board is of the opinion that, subject to certain departures which are not justified for adoption due to the nature and scale of the Fund's activities and size of the Board, its policies and practices are in compliance with the ASX Corporate Governance Principles and Recommendations.